Real-World Evaluation of two Cooperative Intersection Management Approaches: Cooperative Maneuver Planning Modules

-The resulting vertex features are finally mapped to a joint action by another MLP in the actor architecture.
-In contrast, the critic network aggregates the vertex feature vectors resulting from message passing to a single feature vector before decoding a Q-value estimate using an MLP.
-The graph-based scene representation and the GNN are implemented using the PyTorch Geometric API~\cite{pyg}.
+The first part of the network architecture is comprised of MLPs that encode the vertex input features and edge input features, respectively.
+At the core of the GNN, modified relational graph convolutional network layers~\cite{gangemi2018modeling} and graph attention layers~\cite{velickovic2018graph} are used for message passing in an interleaved structure.
+In the actor network architecture, the resulting vertex features are mapped to a joint action by a final output MLP.
+In contrast, the critic network aggregates the vertex feature vectors resulting from message passing to a single feature vector before decoding a Q-value estimate using another MLP.
+The graph representation and the GNN are implemented using the PyTorch Geometric API~\cite{pyg}.